Fapannen/CyberuSentry/README.md

 Since only four teams participated in the challenge, the results are a little scarce.
 However, as the other participating teams included, among others, eg. Federal Police of Brazil, I assume the participant field was very competetive.
-In retrospective, I am satisfied with the overall results, as I was developing the project completely alone, in my free time and using my limited computational resources.
+In retrospective, I am satisfied with the overall results, as I was developing the project completely alone, from scratch, in my free time and using my limited computational resources.
 Just the fact that I managed to develop a working facial recognition system in two months is considered a success in my eyes.
 I am confident that I could improve the results, had we been given some more time.